Our research is editorially independent but we may earn a commission for purchases made through our links.

 Upper Peninsula, Michigan

 If you enjoy taking quiet strolls along moss-covered paths, the thundering sound of falling water across a vivid blue lake and scenic landscapes, Michigan’s Upper Peninsula may be calling.
 You’ll feel as if you’re worlds away from the chaos of urban and suburban life, and you won’t suffer from summer’s extreme heat either.
 Daytime highs tend to be around 75 while the evenings see lows in the high 50s — perfect for gathering around a fire.
-This is a stunning, if often overlooked, vacation destination that draws families with its forests, lakes, falls and heatwave-beating chill.
+This is a stunning, often overlooked, vacation destination that draws families with its forests, lakes, falls and heatwave-beating chill.

 Twillingate, Newfoundland, Canada